 - The report doesn't contain:

-- Starting March 2021, fields are populated according to a network's Advanced Privacy setting.
+- Starting in March 2021, fields are populated according to a network's Advanced Privacy setting.
 Meaning, if Advanced Privacy is on, some fields, like user identifiers aren't included.
 See Advanced Privacy postback specification for ad networks.

 - URIs for postback reports via Pull API